plstcharles/thelper/docs/src/user-guide.rst

 when only a portion of the configuration is relevant to some use case (for example, the 'visualization' mode of the CLI will only look at the datasets and data loaders sections).

-For now, all configuration files are expected to be in JSON format, but future versions of the framework will support YAML configurations as well as raw python modules (.py files) that define each subsection as a dictionary.
+For now, all configuration files are expected to be in JSON or YAML format.
+Future versions of the framework should support raw python modules (.py files) that define each subsection as a dictionary.
 Examples of complete configuration files used for various purposes are available in the ``config`` directory located with the code (`[see them here]`__).

 .. __: https://github.com/plstcharles/thelper/tree/master/configs